 Our board of directors is composed of six members.
 Each director is elected for a one-year term.
-The current members of our board of directors were appointed at a shareholders' meeting held on April 14, 2015 to serve until the 2016 shareholders' meeting to be held in the fourth quarter of 2016.
+The current members of our board of directors were appointed at a shareholders' meeting held on April 14, 2015 to serve until the 2016 shareholders' meeting to be held in August 2016.